ctnadovich/ebrevet/README.md

 - `control_index` If the rider is currently checking in to a control, this field will appear giving the control number corresponding to the numbering used in the future_events control list for this control.
 If a rider is not at a control, this field will be absent.
 The index numbering system corresponds to however the controls were numbered in the future_events object.
 Typically the start control index is zero.

-- `comment` A text comment provided by the rider
+- `comment` A text comment provided by the rider.
+This comment will be supersceded by a field in `check_in_comments` included with the `outcome` array.

 - `outcome` A map that contains the `overall_outcome` and a list of `check_in_times`.
 The `overall_outcome` can be active, dnf, dnq, or finish.
 The check ins are a list  of pairs, giving the `control_index` and UTC time of the check_in.